vladmandic/human/demo/facematch/README.md

 ## Browser Face Recognition Demo

 - `demo/facematch`: Demo for Browsers that uses all face description and embedding features to
-detect, extract and identify all faces plus calculate simmilarity between them
+detect, extract and identify all faces plus calculate similarity between them

 It highlights functionality such as: